 When the decline in kidney function is severe (sometimes called end-stage kidney failure or end-stage renal disease), survival is usually limited to several months in people who are not treated, but people who are treated with dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more can live much longer.
-However, even with dialysis, most people with end-stage kidney failure die sooner than people their age who do not have end-stage kidney disease.
+However, even with dialysis, people with end-stage kidney failure die sooner than people their age who do not have end-stage kidney disease.
 Most die from heart or blood vessel disorders or infections.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK): NIDDK provides general information on kidney diseases, including research discoveries, statistics, and community health and outreach programs.

 National Kidney Foundation (NKF): NKF provides information about kidney disease and kidney transplant, needs-based financial assistance to help manage medical expenses, webinars for medical professionals, and opportunities for advocacy.